-Elevate your appetizer game with oven-baked jalapeño poppers.
-Baked at 400°F for 10 minutes to golden perfection.
-These poppers are stuffed with a creamy blend of cream cheese and cheddar, topped with crispy bacon mixed with raspberry jam for a touch of sweetness, and finished with a luscious garlic aioli drizzle.
-This southern-inspired treat balances salty and sweet, creamy and crunchy, with just the right hint of heat and cooling flavors to delight your taste buds.
-Yields 16-20.
+Elevate your appetizer game with oven-baked jalapeño poppers, no messy bacon wrapping required!
+Baked at 400°F for 10 minutes, my poppers are stuffed with a creamy blend of cream cheese and cheddar, then topped with crispy, crumbly bacon that's mixed with raspberry jam for a touch of sweetness.
+It's a Southern-inspired treat that nicely balances salty and sweet, Yields 16-20.

 I know I am not the only one.
-When it comes to my Southern roots, SEC tailgates, summer outdoor BBQ's, and game days call for recipes like easy skillet chorizo cheese dip, 10-minute Kentucky-style beer cheese dip, and jalapeno poppers!
+When it comes to my Southern roots, SEC tailgates, summer outdoor BBQ's, and game days call for classic Southern appetizers and snacks like my reader-favorite buffalo chicken dip sliders...or these cream cheese jalapeño poppers!

 We have salty and sweet - heat and cool - crunchy and soft ... like literally hitting all of the taste buds in one bite.
 Let me show you how I like to assemble these so you can wow your guests the next time game day rolls around!